 Every year after the day of cutting the birthday cake days go by and the cake’s exterior slowly hardens.
 No matter how hard of a shell, the Last Slice never gets thrown out.

 There is a threshold in which Tabitha gets rid of things.
 This was the inspiration behind this publication.
 The Last Slice of Cake publication displays the things Tabitha keeps.

-There is a threshold in which I get rid of things.
-I designed this publication to display some of the things I keep.
-I present these things through pairings of my own photography, line illustrations, and sonnets.
-I hand bound both books with a pamphlet stitch and used a variety of printmaking paper for a personal and textural touch.
+She presents these things through pairings of her photography, line illustrations, and sonnets.
+She hand bound two books with a pamphlet stitch and used a variety of printmaking paper for a personal and textural touch.